saracoglum98/fu27soma-ma/README.md

 # fu27soma-ma

 ## 1. Preparation
 Install Debian 13 on x86 based machine with a CUDA enabled NVIDIA GPU.
 Make sure to enable SSH server during the installation and note your username.
+Do not forget to replace **{USERNAME}** with the username that you have set during the installation.

 SSH into the machine and add your user into the *sudoers* group by running the following code block:
 ```
 su -l
-adduser {YOURUSERNAME} sudo
+adduser {USERNAME} sudo
 exit
 exit
 ```